igweas/wedding/README.md

 When deploying to production:
 1. Update the authorized JavaScript origins in Google Cloud Console
-2. **Update the authorized redirect URIs** with your production domain (including trailing slash)
-3. Replace localhost URLs with your production domain
+2. Replace localhost URLs with your production domain
-4. Set up environment variables in your hosting platform
+3. Set up environment variables in your hosting platform
-5. Consider implementing additional security measures
+4. Consider implementing additional security measures
-6. Test the Google API integration thoroughly
+5. Test the Google API integration thoroughly

 ## Environment Variables in Production